Pershing Rifles: Post World War II history

 Over the next several decades, the Pershing Rifles continued to grow.
-In 1961, the Society had 139 active units with nearly 4,100 initiates for that year alone.
+In 1961, the society had 139 active units with nearly 4,100 initiates for that year alone.
 Then Pershing Rifles disappeared from many college campuses during and following the Vietnam War with the dissolution of ROTC programs and the end of compulsory ROTC basic courses.
-In response to the shrinking number of units and Riflemen within these units, the National Headquarters increased the emphasis on tactics and marksmanship.
+In response to the shrinking number of units and riflemen within these units, the National Headquarters increased the emphasis on tactics and marksmanship.
 By 1974 the Pershing Rifles was organized into thirteen regiments comprising 137 units.

-The Coed Affiliates Pershing Rifles (CAPERS), established in 1966, were the first officially recognized female auxiliary to the Society which established units alongside Pershing Rifles units for decades until it was disbanded in the 1980s.
+The Coed Affiliates Pershing Rifles (CAPERS), established in 1966, were the first officially recognized female auxiliary to the society which established units alongside Pershing Rifles units for decades until it was disbanded in the 1980s.
 The 1970s saw the introduction of women into the National Society of Pershing Rifles as full members, with the first female pledge at Company L-4 (North Carolina State University) in 1971 and the first female active member from M-16 (Florida State University) a year later.

-The high school auxiliary to Pershing Rifles, The National Society of Blackjacks (a tribute to General Pershing's nickname), was founded in 1967 as an after school programs that provide positive leadership experience through drill.
+The high school auxiliary to Pershing Rifles, The National Society of Blackjacks (a tribute to General Pershing's nickname), was founded in 1967 as an after-school programs that provide positive leadership experience through drill.

 The late 1970s through the 1990s was a period where the number of Pershing Rifles units continued to decline.
-After Desert Storm both the US Military and Pershing Rifles were hard pressed to attract members.
-However the Society continued on in a few Pershing Rifles units across the country.
-The spirit, strength and traditions of the Society continued on in a few strong Pershing Rifles units across the country.
+After Desert Storm both the U.S. Military and Pershing Rifles were hard-pressed to attract members.
+However, the society continued in a few Pershing Rifles units across the country.
+The spirit, strength, and traditions of the society continued in a few strong Pershing Rifles units across the country.

-The 9/11 attacks created a groundswell of support for the US Military brought on by a new spirit of patriotism in the American public.
-This was echoed in the sense of duty and service amongst college students which has sustained the growth and popularity of Pershing Rifles from 2001 to present.
+The 9/11 attacks created a groundswell of support for the U.S. military brought on by a new spirit of patriotism in the American public.
+This was echoed in the sense of duty and service amongst college students which has sustained the growth and popularity of Pershing Rifles from 2001 to the present.

-After over 125 years Pershing Rifles is going strong and continues to inspire students and create future leaders in the military, business, industry and the arts.
+After over 125 years Pershing Rifles is going strong and continues to inspire students and create future leaders in the military, business, industry, and the arts.

+Mission

+The mission of the National Society of Pershing Rifles is to aid in the development of successful officers in the Army, Navy, and Air Force.
+To foster camaraderie and esprit de corps among all three Reserve Officers' Training Corps programs.
+To further the purpose, traditions, and concepts of the United States Army, Navy, and Air Force.
+And to allow civilians to be part of a military organization without a formal commitment to the military.

+Symbols

+The symbols of Pershing Rifles are: